whynom/ezgrdb/README.md

 My hopes are that GRDB might be a little more difficult to learn, but in the end, because I understand what is going on, it will be a lot more flexible and fixable.
 This repo is an attempt to get a basic understanding of what is going on to get a pretty simple database up and running with some explanation.

 ## An app from ground up, step by step
-The motivation for making this app is to build a very simple app similar to the one in the GRDB repo, but step by step to show what everything is doing.
+The motivation for making this app is to build a very simple app like the [GRDB Demo App](https://github.com/groue/GRDB.swift/tree/master/Documentation/DemoApps/GRDBDemo), but step by step to show what everything is doing as well extending it a little bit with things like `Date`s and connecting various models together.
 Hopefully, I, or anyone else, will be able to follow along with this whenever they are setting up a new app and need to get a good GRDB backed persistence model going.

-### Making a functioning test file
+## Making a functioning test file
 Add the following imports to your test file

 ``` swift